zuplo/docs/docs/articles/dev-portal-setup.md

 and files that are used to generate the site.

 Every Zuplo project includes the following directories and files that are used to generate the developer portal.
-Note, files that are not directly part of this tutorial have been deliberately left out.
+Note, files that aren't directly part of this tutorial have been left out.

 ```txt
 my-project/